-Scholarships are a great way to help pay for college, and unlike loans they are considered “gift aid” since they don’t need to be repaid.
+Scholarships are a great way to help pay for college, and unlike loans they don’t need to be repaid.
 But earning scholarship money takes solid research, careful planning, and hard work, particularly on the essays.

-Mark Kantrowitz should know: When he was in college a few decades ago, he won so many scholarships that between money from awards and working during the summers, he graduated from Massachusetts Institute of Technology with no debt.
+Mark Kantrowitz should know: When he was in college a few decades ago, he graduated from Massachusetts Institute of Technology with no debt because he won so many scholarships and worked during the summers.

-Kantrowitz, now publisher of the college admissions and financial aid website Cappex.com, suggests these tips when applying for college funds.
+Kantrowitz, now publisher of the college admissions and financial aid website Cappex.com, offers these tips for applying for college funds.

-Tip No. 1: Do not pay to submit scholarship applications
+Tip No. 1: Don’t pay to submit scholarship applications

 Legitimate organizations give you money rather than collecting it from you.
 If you’re asked to pay a fee to qualify for a scholarship, it’s probably a scam.
 “Never invest more than a postage stamp to get information about or to apply for scholarships,” says Kantrowitz.